Russell-Shean/Taiwan_COVID-19/README.md

 5. No, but seriously if you do, email me: russshean@gmail.com

 ## Potential pitfalls
 Chinese characters, especially traditional characters as used in Taiwan, don't always encode super well.
-That's why there's both a UTF8 and a BIG5 version of cleaning scripts.
+That's why there's both a UTF8 and a BIG5 version of the cleaning scripts.
 If you run source() the encoding will matter.

 ## If you just want to look at the pictures